f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 The tenant deployment options are almost identical to deploying a vCMP guest, with a few minor differences.
-Supply a name for the tenant and choose the TMOS tenant image for it to run.
+Supply a name for the tenant and choose the BIG-IP Next tenant image and deployment file for it to run.
+For **Type** select **BIG-IP-Next**.
 Next you will assign an out-of-band management address, prefix, and gateway, and assign VLANs you want the tenant to inherit.
 There is also an option to adjust the virtual disk size if this tenant will need more space.
 There are **Recommended** and **Advanced** options for resource provisioning; choosing recommended will automatically adjust memory based on the vCPUs allocated to the tenant.
 Choosing Advanced will allow you to over-allocate memory which is something iSeries did not support.
 You can choose different states (Configured, Provisioned, Deployed) just like vCMP and there is an option to enable/disable HW Crypto and Compression Acceleration (recommended this stay enabled).
 And finally, there is an option to enable Appliance mode which will disable root/bash access to the tenant.
 Once you click **Save** the tenant will move to the desired state of **Configured**, **Provisioned**, or **Deployed**.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/image75.png
   :align: center